Markmk12/Road-Infrastructure-Resilience/README.md

 A period of 30 years is considered with a time step of one year.
 This period is divided into three equal intervals.
 In each time interval, a combination of the quality levels for Preventive and Corrective Maintenance is used.
 For instance, one of the strategies is (sparse, moderate), (moderate, moderate), (moderate, extensive).
 For each strategy, the network efficiency is sampled n times and the resilience is determined for the entire period.
 At the end of the program, the most appropriate strategy is selected based on resilience and expected costs.

+Network Efficiency depends on the travel time from each edge.
+The travel time on the respective edge is in turn dependent on the Pavement Condition Index (PCI) and whether any maintenance measures take place on the edge.
+The deterioration of the pavement is determined by a weighted linear combination of degradation processes (two Gamma Processes).
+One of the processes represents deterioration due to traffic and the other represents deterioration due to environment.

 ## Installation